Spain urges EU to create joint army amid Greenland dispute

 Follow topic:

-ZURICH, Jan 21 - Spain is urging the EU to move towards creating a joint army for the bloc as a deterrence measure, Spain’s Foreign Minister Jose Manuel Albares said in comments to Reuters on Wednesday ahead of a day of meetings in Davos.
+ZURICH – Spain is urging the EU to move towards creating a joint army for the bloc as a deterrence measure, Spain’s Foreign Minister Jose Manuel Albares said in comments to Reuters on Jan 21 ahead of a day of meetings in Davos.

 The region should focus first on bringing together its tangible assets to properly integrate its defence industry, and then mobilising a coalition of the willing, the foreign minister said.

-Albares, speaking after a meeting in Delhi on Wednesday with his Indian counterpart Subrahmanyam Jaishankar which included talks on deeper defence ties, stressed that the intention of such an army was not to replace NATO, underscoring the importance of the transatlantic alliance.
+Mr Albares, speaking after a meeting in Delhi on Jan 21 with his Indian counterpart Subrahmanyam Jaishankar that included talks on deeper defence ties, stressed the intention of such an army was not to replace NATO, underscoring the importance of the transatlantic alliance.

-His position remained unchanged despite Trump rowing back on his Greenland threats after speaking to Rutte, a senior foreign official said, adding that Spain was "glad a pathway for dialogue had been opened within the NATO framework, if that pathway is confirmed."
+His position remained unchanged despite Mr Trump rowing back on his Greenland threats after speaking to Mr Rutte, a senior foreign official said, adding that Spain was “glad a pathway for dialogue had been opened within the NATO framework, if that pathway is confirmed”.

 The concept of integrating national military forces into a supranational European army was first proposed in 1951 to counter the Soviet Union and ensure German rearmament did not threaten its neighbours, but was voted down by France’s parliament in 1954.